-The Industrial Technology and Education Department offers BS degrees in Technology and Industrial Education, Aviation Technology-Maintenance Management, and Aviation Technology-Professional Pilot, as well as an MS degree in Industrial Technology.
+The Industrial Technology and Education Department offers a BS degree in both Industrial Technology and Industrial Teacher Education, as well as an MS degree in Industrial Education.
+An Associate of Applied Science (AAS) degree is available in both Aeronautics and Drafting.
 Admission and academic requirements for the ITE Department are considerably different than those for the other engineering departments.
-For details, see the Industrial Technology and Education section of this catalog (pages 227-229).
+For details, see the Industrial Technology and Education section of this catalog (pages 281-283).